Client interface

 instances.

-used with Python operators, such as addition/concatenation or multiplication.
+can be used with Python operators, such as addition/concatenation or

 when used in this fashion will be aligned